LassoSoft/LassoGuide/source/server/datasource-setup.rst

    Console.
 -  Verify XML Publishing is turned on in the Web Publishing Administration Console.
--  The databases to be accessed by Lasso must be in the FileMaker Server Data/Databases folder and must be "Open" within FileMaker Server.
+-  The databases that are to be accessed by Lasso must be in the FileMaker Server Data/Databases folder and must be "Open" within FileMaker Server.
 -  Each database to be accessed by Lasso must have the "fmxml" keyword added to the "Extended Privileges" section of the "Accounts & Privileges" dialog box.
    The username and password entered into Lasso Server Admin must use a